 - Kojiro appears in Vagabond as a deaf-mute but incredibly skilled and overall good-natured swordsman.
 He's also very pretty, and very popular with women.

-- The original name of James was Kojiro, while Jessie's was Musashi.
+- In Pokémon: The Series, the original name of James was Kojiro, while Jessie's was Musashi.

 - Appears in Onimusha Blade Warriors as an aloof, cold warrior very skilled with his blade.
 His rivalry with Musashi is also toned down.